Models of G-spectra as presheaves of spectra: The bicategory and -category

+While $\sE_G(A) \sma \sE_G(B)$ is not a $\sP_G$-algebra, we show in \cite[Proposition~3.25]{GMMOMain} that $\om$ is an example of a bilinear, or 2-ary, morphism in the multicategory of $\sP_G$-algebras.
+The machine of \cite{GMMOMain} then produces from this bilinear map a pairing of $G$-spectra, as we will discuss in \autoref{GMSum} below.

-The associativity of the composition defined in \myref{compcat} is an easy diagram chase, starting from the associativity of the pairing on $\sO_G$.
-The verification that composition with the prescribed unit objects ${\id_A}$ gives identity functors illustrates how \myref{subtlety} works.
-Set $B=A$ and consider the composite
+\begin{rem} The associativity of the composition $\circ$ defined in \autoref{compcat} is an easy diagram chase, starting from the associativity of the pairing on $\sP_G$.
+We illustrate how \autoref{subtlety} works by considering composites with the pseudo-unit objects $\DE_A$.
+Let $E$ be a $1$-cell in $\sE_G(A,B)$ and choose an object